Beau Ryan: Media career

 From 2009, Ryan began making regular "comedic" appearances on The Footy Show, and in 2010 started his own "comedy" segment, "Beau Knows...".
 He created two popular characters; DJ Yallah, an Egyptian-Australian DJ from Bankstown and Donnie Palmer, a Titans trainer who is obsessed with doing stretches.
 Other material included sketches mocking fellow NRL players.

 Former coach Tim Sheens said of Ryan's television appearances, "Some players play golf on their day off.
 He goes and has some fun doing some television.
 At the moment, TV is his interest and good luck to him as long as it doesn't overtake his football."
 Ryan continued on The Footy Show, with a larger role in 2012.

 In 2014, Ryan began a feud with then NRL player Jamie Soward after Ryan mocked Soward on The Footy Show.
 Soward was reportedly angry that Ryan had made fun of his voice and the way that he talked as the player has a lisp.
 Ryan said “It's all light-hearted stuff and I didn't mean to hurt anyone, and if I have hurt anyone I'll stop it".

 In early June 2016, Ryan was involved in controversial segment on The Footy Show which viewers deemed "racist" and "abhorrent".
 The Nine Network issued an apology for the segment.

 Ryan has advertising contracts for several clothing lines.

 In 2019, Ryan was announced as the host of Network 10's revival of The Amazing Race Australia, replacing Grant Bowler, who hosted the earlier Seven Network iteration of the show.

 In January 2022, Ryan appeared as a contestant on the eighth season of Network 10's I'm a Celebrity...Get Me Out of Here!
 Australia.
 He was the second celebrity to leave the jungle, withdrawing from the series on day 14.

 In October 2023, it was announced that Ryan would host Network 10's revival of the sports entertainment competition show Gladiators Australia, alongside Liz Ellis.
 From 2025, Ryan has co-hosted Triple M Sydney's breakfast show with Aaron Woods and Natarsha Belling.
+Ryan was announced as a host of Network 10's revival of Australian Ninja Warrior on 19 July 2026, presenting alongside Robert Irwin and Georgie Tunny.